-B: The key of B, or in the German musical system, B-flat.
+B: The key of B, the seventh note (or leading tone) in the C major scale, or in the German musical system, B-flat.

 Bagatelle: A short light or whimsical piece, usually written for piano,in no specific form first used by François Couperin.